 Example.
-This simple program shows how to convert the Integer 5 into the String "5".
-It calls the CStr function and passes 5 as the argument.
+This program calls the CStr function and passes 5 as the argument.
 It shows that you can convert the Boolean True into the String "True" by using the CStr function.

 ' Convert integer to string.